boldbi/boldbi-kubernetes/helm/auto-deployment/bold-bi-auto-deployment-using-helm.md

 ## Upgrade

-Run the following command to get the latest version of Bold BI helm chart.
+Run the following command to get the latest version of the Bold BI helm chart.

 ```console
 helm repo update
 ```

-Run the below command to apply changes in your Bold BI release or upgrading Bold BI to latest version.
+Run the following command to apply changes in your Bold BI release or upgrade Bold BI to the latest version.

 ```console
 helm upgrade [RELEASE_NAME] boldbi/boldbi -f [Crafted values.yaml file]